useit-consulting/alt-text-slack-bot/README.md

 - `SLACK_TOKEN`: Bot User OAuth Token from the **OAuth and Permissions** tab (starts with `xoxb-`).
   - ⚠️ **Not the Client Secret** - Make sure you're copying the "Bot User OAuth Token", not the "Client Secret"
 - `SLACK_SIGNING_SECRET`: Signing secret from the **Basic Information** tab (under App Credentials).
+- `ALT_TEXT_GENERATION_API_KEY`: API key for the alt text generation service (optional).
+  - If not set, the bot will still send reminders but won't generate alt text suggestions.
+  - The bot will gracefully handle API failures and still send reminders without suggestions.

 ## Tips